joakimb/tail-hammer/README.md

-# quorum-stats
+# quorum_stats

-Code for producing stats in Section 5 in paper Consistency-or-Die.
+Code for producing stats in the paper Consistency-or-Die: Consistency for Key Transparency.